 Both Alvin Kamara and Latavius Murray have landed on the reserve/COVID-19 list making them ineligible to play in Week 17.
 The Saints will likely deploy a committee led by flex player Ty Montgomery who could fill in for Kamara.
 The Saints are also expected to sign a running back off their practice squad.
 That running back can be Tony Jones Jr. Both Montgomery and Jones Jr. would be risky starts in a championship week.
 But if someone is forced to pick up Montgomery he ranks as RB29 on the week between Giovanni Bernard and A.J.
 Dillon.

 Miles Sanders, Philadelphia Eagles

-Originally when the week started it seemed very clear that Malcom Brown would be the Rams starting running back for Week 17.
-However there is a slight chance that Cam Akers could return this week.
+Originally when the week started it seemed very clear that Malcolm Brown would be the Rams starting running back for Week 17.
+However, there is a slight chance that Cam Akers could return this week.
 If Akers returns he would become RB21 between Wayne Gallman and Gus Edwards.
 While Brown would move back to RB37 between Rodney Smith and Devin Singletary.